-The Debtor identifies and provides current values of the bankruptcy estate's assets within the "Schedule of Material Assets and Liquidation Analysis" attached hereto as EXHIBIT B and incorporated by reference herein.
-In addition, the most recently filed Monthly Operating Report for May 2017 enumerates values of such assets, which the Debtor attaches hereto as EXHIBIT C and incorporates by reference herein.
+The Debtor identifies and provides current values of the assets of the bankruptcy estate within the "Schedule of Material Assets and Liquidation Analysis," attached hereto as EXHIBIT A and incorporated by reference herein.
+In addition, the most recently filed Monthly Operating Report for May 2017 enumerates values of such assets, which the Debtor attaches hereto as EXHIBIT B and incorporates by reference herein.

-The Debtor offers Profit & Loss Statements and Balance Sheets for 2015 and 2016 as evidence of its historical financials, which are collectively attached hereto as EXHIBIT D and incorporated by reference herein.
+The Debtor offers Profit & Loss Statements and Balance Sheets for 2015 and 2016 as evidence of its historical financials, which are collectively attached hereto as EXHIBIT C and incorporated by reference herein.